Welcome to the Endurance Nation Race Strategy page for Ironman® Chattanooga!

 Swim Course Breakdown [top]

-The Ironman® Chattanooga is a point to point course, with athletes taking a shuttle race morning from transition to the swim start.
+The Ironman® Chattanooga is a point to point course, with athletes taking a shuttle race morning from the transition to the swim start.
 Once there, seeding is first come, first served, so just get in line and jump in the water when it’s your turn.
 The first year of the event featured a very fast, down river swim but since then the Tennessee Valley Authority, responsible for controlling the water flow in the river, has apparently worked with the race to make it a bit less downhill.
 Still, this is generally a friendly swim for beginner Ironman athletes.

 >> View the online swim map here.

-- Point to point swim, with shuttles transporting you from transition to the swim start.
+- Point to point swim, with shuttles transporting you from the transition to the swim start.
 The operation is very efficient so no need to go crazy and get on a very, very bus.